FusionAuth/fusionauth-site/site/_posts/2020-05-04-setting-up-single-sign-on-for-nodebb.md

 excerpt_separator: "<!--more-->"
 ---

-nodebb is a modern supported forum software package that has many plugins and a great user experience.
+nodebb is a modern well supported forum software package with many plugins and a great user experience.
 In this post, we'll show you how to set up single sign on (SSO) for your nodebb forum.

 <!--more-->

+## The dream

 Imagine you build out an application.
 Let's say you are building the world's best todo tracking application.
 Everyone loves it and it grows wildly popular.
 Users are adding tasks and checking them off with abandon.
 Your customers clamor for a place to share all their task management tips.